Megistotherium: Dentition

 The upper dentition of Megistotherium is poorly preserved, though it can be determined that unlike other hyaenodonts, there was only one upper incisor (probably the third).
 Both of the upper canines are missing, although the size of the relevant alveolus (tooth socket) and the expansion of the maxilla to accommodate it suggest that it was very large and deep-rooted.
 The first upper premolar was single-rooted.
 The rest of the cheek teeth were arranged in more or less a straight line, though the skull was structured in such a way that, were this line to somehow continue to the tip of the skull, it would pass directly through the opposite incisor.
 The second upper premolar was single-rooted, and had a crown longer than it was broad, thick enamel, a keel on its posterior surface.
 Overall it resembled that of modern hyenas.
 The second upper premolar was set apart from the teeth immediately before and after it by small diastema (gaps), whereas the teeth posterior to it formed a tight series with no diastemas.
 Only the roots of the third upper premolars survive, with three per molar.
 The molars are not known, aside from the root of the first.
 The lower dentition is better preserved, coming from the DPC 6611, the mandible recovered in Egypt.
 The fourth lower premolar differed from that of other hyaenodonts in being oriented obliquely in relation to the mandible, and from Hyainailouros in having a small hypoconid.
 The first lower molar is very small compared to that of Hyaenodon and Pterodon, and lacked differentiated cusps and crests.
 The second and third premolars were similar to those of most hyaenodonts, though differed from those of Apterodon in having blade-like paraconids and small hypoconids.
 The shape of Megistotherium's tooth crowns suggests that at least some were adapted to slicing, as with other large hyaenodonts.
+The upper canines of Megistotherium were large with a massive root, being over twice the size of the crown.
+The crown is oval in nature in the section and the enamel was smooth.